National Institutes of Health

 Other physical features typical of Turner syndrome are

+Doctors diagnose Turner syndrome based on symptoms and a genetic test.
+Sometimes it is found in prenatal testing.
 There is no cure for Turner syndrome, but there are some treatments for the symptoms.
 Growth hormone often helps girls reach heights that are close to average.
-Hormone replacement can stimulate sexual development.
+Hormone replacement can help start sexual development.
 Assisted reproduction techniques can help some women with Turner syndrome get pregnant.

 NIH: National Institute of Child Health and Human Development